Sovereign Cloud Germany: Digital Sovereignty for the Public Sector

 The Individual is the Smallest Minority

 The quest for “digital sovereignty” is fraught with peril.
 If the end result is a larger bureaucracy, we have not achieved freedom.
 True sovereignty begins with the individual.
-In the digital age, this means building an infrastructure of freedom.
-As a professional services company, Insight42 is dedicated to optimizing security, backup, DR, and resilience to protect individual rights in the digital realm.
+In the digital age, this means building an infrastructure of freedom — security, backup, disaster recovery and resilience that protect individual rights in the digital realm.

-Image: A single, glowing, holographic figure stands within a personal, transparent energy shield.
+A single holographic figure within a personal, transparent energy shield

 33. Rights are not granted by platforms or states; they’re protected from them.

 This is the cornerstone of a free society.
 Our rights to privacy and property are inherent.
-Our professional services for optimizing security are designed to build technical safeguards that protect these rights, ensuring your systems are a fortress for your users and your business.
+Security engineering builds the technical safeguards that protect these rights, ensuring your systems are a fortress for your users and your business.

 34. Free speech needs infrastructure, not slogans.

-A truly free society requires an infrastructure of free speech: decentralized, interoperable, and censorship-resistant.
-This is an engineering challenge.
-We help clients explore and build these systems, sometimes leveraging blockchain technology to create truly immutable and censorship-resistant platforms.
+A truly free society requires an infrastructure of free speech: decentralised, interoperable, and censorship-resistant.
+This is an engineering challenge, not a policy slogan.

 35. Identity should be user-controlled and portable.

 If your identity is controlled by a platform, your speech is merely permissioned.
-A user-controlled, portable identity system is the foundation of a free digital society.
-When building mobile end-to-end applications, we prioritize decentralized identity solutions to give users control.
+A user-controlled, portable identity system is the foundation of a free digital society — and, in enterprise terms, the reason identity architecture deserves more attention than any other cloud decision.

 36. Encryption is human-rights infrastructure.